 Hi Guys!
 Today we have somewhat of the “ultimate” chili for you all today!
 I’m calling it the “kitchen sink” chili because there’s really just A LOT going on.
 Here’s one of the awesome things about this chili, you can really adjust it according to preference.
 You don’t want to go through the burden of roasting chiles?
 No problem.
-Use the chiles without roasting…no bigs.
-Or if you just want to scale down on the different types of chili…go for it!
-Don’t want to use short rib, but chuck instead?…Sure, whateves is cool here!
+Use the chiles without roasting.
+Or if you just want to scale down on the different types of chili, go for it!
+Don’t want to use short rib, but chuck instead?
+Sure!
 Too many types of beans?
-Just pick one or two and add more of em….who cares, right?!
+Just pick one or two and add more of them.

-I’ve also added some Mexican chocolate to mine because I’m obsessed with mole poblano and would happily bathe in it all freakin’ day….omg, a real pool filled with mole, how fabulously disgusting!…but I digress.
-This chili definitely has hints of mole from the chocolate, chiles and spices…if mole’s not your thing….not a problem!
-Just scale down the amount or leave it out completely….although I do love the depth of flavor the chocolate brings, your chili will still be delicious, trust.
+I’ve also added some Mexican chocolate to mine because I’m obsessed with mole poblano and would happily bathe in it all day.
+A real pool filled with mole, how fabulously disgusting, but I digress.
+This chili definitely has hints of mole from the chocolate, chiles and spices.
+If mole’s not your thing, not a problem!
+Just scale down the amount or leave it out completely.
+Although I do love the depth of flavor the chocolate brings, your chili will still be delicious, trust.
 I recommend making this ahead of time, by about one day, and just reheating on the stove.
-It’s such a yummy chili, but I do really think it’s better the next day once everything has had a chance to sit and chill out for a sec.
+It’s such a yummy chili, but I do really think it’s better the next day once everything has had a chance to sit and marry.
 Plus, making things ahead of time is so clutch for events like the Super Bowl.
 Who wants to be stuck in a sweating kitchen during the big game food fest?!

-Hope you guys try this chili out for the super bowl….or pretty much any other time you get a chili craving goin’ on!
+Hope you guys try this chili out for the super bowl, or pretty much any other time you get a chili craving going on!
 Enjoy! xx, Jenny

 Kitchen Sink Chili